jasonjaguarinc/Jason-Jaguar-OS/README.md

 - Paired down amounts of code, learning how to do this as I'm getting better at refining my work
 - The ability to reinstall the OS from both the Jaguar command prompt terminal and the GUI from the Spec menu
 - A clock with the date on the bottom right that updates when the desktop does
+- External Batch software support to load non-standard OS in-built software
+- An in-built Code Builder to write external apps for Jason Jaguar OS, located in the Jaguar Command Terminal
 - And a few general QOL and stability improvements!